-Only non-believers will appear before the great white throne for judgment, because at the moment of salvation by faith alone, believers have passed out of judgment and into life.
-Salvation by faith alone only happens on earth, at the
+Only non-believers will appear before the great white throne for judgment, because at the moment of salvation by faith alone, believers have passed out of judgment and into life.87 Salvation by faith alone only happens on earth, at the

-- 80 Notice the words "had not been written."
-The Greek phrase for "had not been written" ("οὐ γέγραπται") is a perfect, passive indicative.
+- 86 Notice the words "had not been written."
+The Greek phrase for "had not been written" ("οὐ γἐγραπται") is a perfect, passive indicative.
 The use of the perfect tense here means that those names were not written in the past and then removed, but rather they were never written in the book of life of the Lamb.
-Please remember that the Book of Life of the Lamb was written before the foundation of the world.
+Please remember that the book of life of the Lamb was written before the foundation of the world.
 Therefore, this verse shows that those names of the unbelievers were never written in eternity past, before the foundation of the world. - Jesus taught in John 5:24, page 1662, that everyone who hears the word of Jesus and believes the Father Who sent Jesus, has passed out of death and into eternal life.
 They do not come into judgment, because they already have passed out of death into life.
 Notice that believers never face judgment concerning eternal life, because they already have it.
 Furthermore, Jesus continued His teaching by noting that in the future, all who are in the tombs will hear His voice, and will come forth; believers go to a resurrection of life and unbelievers go to a resurrection of judgment.
 The unbelievers will be judged according to their works, which were evil (John 5:28-29, page 1663).
 See also the judgment of unbelievers, moment a person trusts Jesus for salvation by hearing and believing the Gospel of Jesus Christ.
-The Gospel means that Jesus died for our sins, was buried, and then was raised from the dead, all according to the Scriptures.
+The Gospel means that Jesus died for our sins, was buried, and then was raised from the dead, all according to the Scriptures.88 according to the Gospel of Paul.
+Paul taught that God has fixed a day when God will judge the secrets of men through Jesus Christ (Romans 2:16, page 1750); compare Acts 17:31, page 1735, where God will judge the world in righteousness through a Man, Whom He has appointed, having furnished proof to all men by raising Him from the dead.